 \section{The model}

-The dTL loop model is defined on a square lattice by decorating the faces of the lattice with one of the nine plaquettes (fig.(\ref{figplaq})) in such a way that all loops in the bulk are continuous, they may end on the boundaries or form closed cycles in the bulk.
+The dTL loop model is defined on the square lattice by decorating the faces of the lattice with one of the nine plaquettes (Fig. \ref{figplaq}) in such a way that all loops in the bulk are continuous.
+The loops may end on the boundaries or form closed cycles in the bulk.
 We consider the model on a semi-infinite strip which is finite in the horizontal direction and infinite in the vertical.
-If we identify the two vertical boundaries of the strip, then the boundary conditions are called periodic.
-If we forbid loops to end at the vertical boundaries then we need to include two boundary plaquettes (the third and fifth on fig.(\ref{figbplaq})).
-This boundary conditions are called closed or reflecting.
-If we allow loops to end at the vertical boundaries, as on the example fig.(\ref{figlp}), then it gives rise to open boundary conditions, and we need to consider three more boundary plaquettes along with the two of the reflecting case.
-All five boundary plaquettes are presented on fig.(\ref{figbplaq}).
+If we identify the two vertical boundaries of the strip then such boundary conditions are called periodic.
+If we forbid loops to end at the vertical boundaries then we need to include two boundary plaquettes (the third and fifth on Fig. \ref{figbplaq}).
+These boundary conditions are called closed or reflecting.
+If we allow the loops to end at the vertical boundaries, as on Fig. \ref{figlp}, then it gives rise to open boundary conditions.
+The latter case requires to consider three more boundary plaquettes along with the two of the reflecting case.
+All five boundary plaquettes are presented on Fig. \ref{figbplaq}.
 The dTL model with open boundary conditions is the one we study here.
 We also shortly discuss and present a result for the periodic dTL model.

 The operators $\rho^{(i)}$ as well as $\kappa_l^{(i)}$ and $\kappa_r^{(i)}$ naturally act in the space of link patterns LP$_L$.
 The space LP$_L$ is spanned by all possible connectivities of $L + 2$ vertices on a straight horizontal line with certain restrictions.
-The first and the last vertex are called the boundary vertices, while the vertices in between are the bulk vertices.
+The first and the last vertex are called the boundary vertices, while the vertices in between are called the bulk vertices.
 A bulk vertex can be disconnected from any other vertex (thus called unoccupied) or connected (occupied) only once to another bulk or boundary vertex.
-A boundary vertex can be disconnected from the rest vertices or connected any number of times to distinct bulk vertices (not the other boundary vertex).
+A boundary vertex can be disconnected from the other vertices or connected to any number of distinct bulk vertices (not the other boundary vertex).
 We also require that there are no crossings in the connectivity.
-For $L = 3$ all possible connectivities, or the basis elements of LP$_3$, are depicted on fig.(\ref{figlp3}).
+For $L = 3$ all possible connectivities, or the basis elements of LP$_3$, are depicted on Fig. \ref{figlp3}.